aknackiron/testdroid-documentation/user-manuals/subscriptions/index.md

 ![]({{site.github.url}}/assets/user-manuals/subscriptions/subscriptions_select_account.png)

-## Create a new user as a subaccount user
+## Create a New User as a Subaccount User

 New user will receive an email in order to activate his account.